-What Education Issues are Important for Candidates To Be Talking About in This Year’s Election?
+What Education Issues are Important for Candidates To Be Talking About?

 With more than a dozen options presented, Arizona voters prioritized: ensuring every classroom has a qualified teacher, raising teacher pay, increasing school funding, and fostering more opportunities for Career and Technical Education for Arizona students.

 More than 300 Arizonans joined in on an open letter to Arizona candidates asking them to offer solutions to these education issues that matter most to us, our students, and our state.
 Read the letter here.

 Questions for Candidates and Elected Officials

-Use the questions below to ask candidates how they would address these priorities Arizonans have for education.
+Use the questions below to ask candidates and elected officials how they would address these priorities Arizonans have for education.
 Find your elected officials using our Policymaker Look Up Tool.

 - How will you ensure that every Arizona student has quality teachers and school leaders?